Zuzu-Typ/winput/README.md

 If you're using a hook, you have to keep updating the Windows messages\.
 You can either do this by using

-    winput.wait_messages()
+    wait_messages()

 to enter an infinite message loop, which you can stop by calling

-    winput.stop()
+    stop()

-Or you can have your own loop that repeatedly calls
+Or you can have your own loop that repeatedly \(at least 100x per second\) calls

     get_message()

+#### Virtual Key Codes \(VK codes\)
+Virtual key codes or vk\_codes are numerical representations of given keys\.
+To get a list of all virtual key codes, take a look over [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)\.
+All VK codes are members of the main `winput` module and the submodule `winput.vk_codes`\.
+If you want to import all the VK codes without performing a package\-wide wildcard import, you can use

+    from winput.vk_codes import *

+You can also convert the virtual key codes to a literal representation using a predefined dict\.

+    vk_code_dict.get(vk_code, "Unknown VK code") -> string